vegaprotocol/documentation/versioned_docs/version-v0.73/node-operators/how-to/restart-data-node-from-network-history.md

 ### 1. Stop data node if it is running

-If you're using Visor, you must stop it to control your node.
+If you're using Visor, you must stop it, and it will stop the data-node as well.

 Otherwise, you must stop the Vega and data node processes.